tytydraco/yessleep/out/My_father_always_kept_the_shed_locked_Today_I_found_out_why_part_3.md

 “Hurry up,” I said through gritted teeth.
 “It’s coming.”

 “I can’t…” Gil said, reaching into every pocket.
 He kept coming up empty-handed.
 He had lost the key, and now we were going to die.
-I slammed a new magazine into the pistol, ready to fight to the death.

 Then he reached into the little pocket built into the main pocket of his right front jeans, and I heard a tiny jingle.
 He brought up the leather strap with the shed key on it.
 With shaking hands, he shoved it in the lock and began turning.